-

 Examples:

-getReadableString(null, *) -> "" getReadableString("", *) -> "" getReadableString("abc", null) -> "abc" getReadableString("abc", Character::isUpperCase) -> "abc" getReadableString("abc", Character::isLowerCase) -> "A B C" getReadableString("abcDEFghi", Character::isUpperCase) -> "abc D E Fghi"
+getReadableString(null, *) -> "" getReadableString("", *) -> "" getReadableString("abc", null) -> "abc" getReadableString("abc", Character::isUpperCase) -> "abc" getReadableString("abc", Character::isLowerCase) -> "A B C" getReadableString("abcDEFghi", Character::isUpperCase) -> "abc D E Fghi"- Parameters:

-- The condition to split the string by- Returns:
+str- The string to convertcondition- The condition to split the string by- Returns:

 - The readable string